Dragonmystic707/exalted-reincarnated/docs/System/Social.md

 #### Emotion

-Instead of a particular Intimacy, the character may choose to suppress or enflame an *emotion*.
+Instead of a particular Intimacy, the character may choose to suppress or inflame an *emotion*.
 This may have unpredictable effects

 This may be useful when targeting a disparate crowd, or if specific intimacies are not known.